 Globalization Partners offers Jamaica payroll outsourcing through our existing PEO in the country.
 When you work with us, you won’t need your own subsidiary because you can use our infrastructure for your entire expansion.
 You can work quickly and focus on your company as you trust us to take care of compliance and more.

 Jamaica’s Employment (Termination and Redundancy Payments) Act outlines entitlement and termination terms you need to know before you set up your Jamaica payroll and add employees.
-For example, employees who have worked fewer than five years should get at least two weeks’ notice in writing, and those who have worked between five and 10 years should get at least four weeks’ notice.
-Anyone who has worked more than 10 years should receive 12 weeks’ notice.
+For example, employees who have worked fewer than 5 years are entitled to two weeks notice, and those who have worked between 5 and 10 years are entitled to four weeks notice.
+Anyone who has worked more than 10 years should receive twelve weeks notice.

 Payroll Processing Company in Jamaica